felixludos/Games/Polymer/Polymer.md

 <!-- begin-content-flag -->

-A casual social negotiation game created in September 2023.
+A casual social negotiation game created in September 2023 with the help of several colleaguse at the IMPRS - Thank you for your enthusiasm and feedback!

 - **Players**: 5-15 (recommended 6-10)
 - **Materials**: two packs of french playing cards, 1 timer